Introducing EMS Trading API EMS Trading API

 featured image

-While it’s easy to write an app that does useful things with crypto market data, it can involve a bit of tedious busy work.
+While it’s easy to write an app that does useful things with crypto market data, it can involve tedious busy work.
 For example, once you’ve programmed all the required steps, you’ll need to find a way to securely deploy and host your app.
-Luckily, there are a few platforms out there that aim to simplify this part of the process.
+Luckily, a few platforms out there aim to simplify this part of the process.

 Today, we’re going to look at a tool that specializes in helping developers and data engineers deploy real-time data apps and pipelines.
 It’s called Quix, and it’s a pretty handy tool if you’re working with any kind of volatile market data.

-To help you understand how it works, let’s look at a very simple use case that leverages CoinAPI market data: an alerting app that sends an SMS when the price of Bitcoin crosses a specific threshold.
+To help you understand how it works, let’s look at a straightforward use case that leverages CoinAPI’s Market Data API: an alerting app that sends an SMS when the price of Bitcoin crosses a specific threshold.

 How do Quix and CoinAPI deploy a currency alerting pipeline?